-Step Parent and Kinship Adoption
+Step-Parent and Kinship Adoption

 A kinship adoption is when a relative of the child, adopts the child.
 This could also be known as a step parent adoption if the relative is married to the custodial parent.
 However kinship adoptions could involve a sibling, aunt, cousin, grandparent, etc., who chooses to formally adopt the child.

 When processing a step parent or kinship adoption, an adoption home study will be required.
 Adoption STAR provides step parent and kinship adoption home studies.
 Feel free to contact the agency for more information.
 LGBTQIA+ families are encouraged to register.